craftcms/cms/docs/extend/plugin-store.md

 You will also be required to pick a Renewal Price, which is the annual fee the Plugin Store will charge customers who wish to continue installing new updates, after the first year.
 Pick a Renewal Price that is around 20-50% of the initial Price.
 For example, if you are charging $99 for your plugin, your Renewal Price should be between $19-$49.

 ::: warning
-If you initially submit your plugin as free, you will not be able to change it to a commercial plugin later; you will need to submit the commercial version as a completely separate plugin.
-Eventually the Plugin Store will support plugin Editions, which will provide a path for free plugins to offer commercial upgrades.
+If you initially submit your plugin as free, you will not be allowed to change it to commercial later.
+You can, however, give it a commercial [edition](plugin-editions.md) that offers extended functionality, as long as you don’t remove crucial functionality from the free edition.
 :::

 ### Submit for Approval